0xDBFB7/ionprinter/documents/log/log.md

 I should assemble a quick ionization test without regard to focussing: just throw a bunch of electrons at a pair of plates.

 OH!
 For testing, the faraday cup can be part of the ion optics
+$$
+$$ U=\left(\frac{I*C}{2}\right) $$
+$$

+"A measurement of the ionization cross-section of helium ions by electron impact"

+> "...did not gain sufficient momentum to scatter them from the beam"

+We may not have to worry about the e-beam's effect!

+Quick back-of-the-envelope momentum transfer yielded 100m/s transverse deltaV on the heavy ions with a 100eV e-Beam - totally acceptable, I think.
+Might increase beam emissivity a bit.
+We'll have to see.

+hoooly F*** perhaps we can filter out charge that way!
+That angle can deflect particles through an aperture of some sort.

+Perhaps not - the beam will spread out massively as soon as the collision occurs.
+We'll see how it works out.